 The teacher helps students make personal connections to the class, content, and learning.
 The power of connective instruction comes from the instructor helping students see the curriculum as critical to their current lives, their future, and their culture.
 Additionally, six instructor behaviors play into creating high-quality relationships where, according to Andrew Martin, students “actually internalize the beliefs valued by significant others.”

-- Providing affirmation: telling students they are capable of doing well; using praise, written feedback, and opportunities for success
+Providing affirmation: telling students they are capable of doing well and using praise, written feedback, and opportunities for success

-Although lively teaching and academic rigor independently and collectively increase engagement, the single biggest effect, according to Cooper's study, resulted from connective instruction of a magnitude seven times that of the other two well-established practices.
+Although lively teaching and academic rigor independently and collectively increase engagement, the single biggest effect, according to Cooper’s study, resulted from connective instruction—it was seven times as effective as the other two well-established practices.
 Why?
-Because of kids' desperate longing for high-quality relationships.
-When a teacher fulfills that desire, students' achievement behaviors (PDF) and intellectual functioning soars.
+Because of kids’ desperate longing for high-quality relationships.
+When a teacher fulfills that desire, students’ achievement behaviors (PDF) and intellectual functioning soar.

 For all teachers, regardless of subject or grade level, intensive effort to connect with learners is a nonnegotiable prerequisite for engagement.